quietui/quiet/docs/index.md

 ---
 title: Quiet UI
-description: A high quality UI library hand-crafted for the Web with a focus on accessibility, performance, longevity, and aesthetics.
+description: A hand-crafted UI library for the Web with a focus on accessibility, performance, longevity, and aesthetics.
 layout: splash
 ---